go-goyave/goyave/docs_src/src/guide/configuration.md

 <p><Badge text="Since v3.0.0"/></p>

 Get an int config entry.
-Panics if the entry doesn't exist or is not an `int` or if it doesn't exist.
+Panics if the entry doesn't exist or is not an `int`.

 | Parameters   | Return         |
 |--------------|----------------|